umbraco/UmbracoDocs/11/umbraco-cms/extending/ui-library.md

 # UI Library

 {% hint style="info" %}
-The UI Library is currently _opt-in_ and something we recommend Backoffice and package developers start getting familiar with.
+The UI Library is currently _opt-in_ and something we recommend Backoffice and package developers start getting familiar with

 In the [Backoffice UI API Documentation](backoffice-ui-api-documentation.md) article you can find links to relevant resources for working with the Umbraco backoffice.
 {% endhint %}